 Your child's doctor may recommend surgery to re-establish the proper alignment of the bones of the hip and to keep the head of the femur deep within the acetabulum until healing is complete.
 Surgery is most often recommended when:

 - Your child is older than age 8 at the time of diagnosis.
 Because the potential for deformity during the reossification stage is greater in older children, preventing damage to femoral head is even more critical.

 - More than 50% of the femoral head is damaged.
 Keeping the femoral head within the rounded acetabulum may help the bone grow into a functional shape.

 - Nonsurgical treatment has not kept the hip in correct position for healing.

 In many cases, the femur bone is cut to realign the joint.
 Sometimes, the socket must also be made deeper because the head of the femur has actually enlarged during the healing process and no longer fits snugly within it.
-After either procedure, the child is usually placed in a cast for 6 to 8 weeks to protect the alignment.
+After either procedure, the child is usually placed in a cast for several weeks to protect the alignment.

 In most cases, the long-term prognosis for children with Perthes is good and they grow into adulthood without further hip problems.

-If there is deformity in the shape of the femoral head, there is more potential for future problems; however, if the deformed head still fits into the acetabulum, problems may be avoided.
+If there is deformity remaining in the shape of the femoral head, there is more potential for future problems; however, if the deformed head (ball) still fits into the acetabulum (socket), problems may be avoided.
 In cases where the deformed head does not fit well into the acetabulum, hip pain or early onset of arthritis is likely in adulthood.